Outage Performance and Novel Loss Function for an ML-Assisted Resource Allocation: An Exact Analytical Framework: SYSTEM MODEL

 \subsection{ML PREDICTOR FOR RESOURCE ALLOCATION}

 Without loss of generality, it is assumed that resource $i$ begins at $i=1$, and for each time the predictor predicts an outage event, $i$ is incremented by $1$.
 For resource $i$, the predictor accepts an input vector of channel coefficients $H_{i}{(t,k)}$ defined in~\eqref{eq:H_Vector}.
-It provides an output value in the closed interval $[0,1]$, which is used to classify whether the following $l$ channel samples (i.e., $H_{i}{(t+k,l)}$) support communication without outage for each resource $i \in \mathcal{R}$.
-Importantly, the present work does not consider the predictor's output value to be well representative of an underlying probability value, i.e., the predictor may or may not be well calibrated\footnote{This analysis may form part of our future work.}.
+It provides an output value in the closed interval $[0,1]$, which is used to classify whether the following $l$ channel samples (i.e., { $H_{i}{(t+l,l)}$ }) support communication without outage for each resource $i \in \mathcal{R}$.